gwax/mtg_ssm/README.md

 [![Build Status](https://travis-ci.org/gwax/mtgcdb.svg?branch=master)](https://travis-ci.org/gwax/mtgcdb)

-This is a tool for creating/updating user-friendly Office Open XML (XLSX) spreadsheets with Magic: the Gathering collection information.
-It can also be used to create somewhat user-friendly CSV files with collection information.
+This is a tool for creating/updating user-friendly spreadsheets with
+Magic: the Gathering collection information.
+The tool can also import/export data to/from these spreadsheets to other formats, such as CSV files.

 As a matter of convenience, you can store the created spreadsheet in Dropbox, Google Drive, or the like and access your collection from